Majda Sepe: Early life

-Her mother fled the Primorska region because of Italian Fascism, her father was from Skofja Loka, a town near Ljubljana.
+Majda Bernard was born on 2 July 1937 in Ljubljana.
+Her mother had fled the Primorska region because of Italian Fascism, and her father was from Škofja Loka, a town near Ljubljana.
 They lived together in Ljubljana where he worked as an ambulance driver and she was a clerk.
 Their first child was a boy they named Marjan, who wanted a baby sister.
-4 years later he also got one.
-Majda Bernard was born July 2, 1937 in Ljubljana.

-The family lived on the Ljubljana Castle.
-As a teenager Majda practiced ballet and expressive dance, having lessons with Meta Vidmar, because she wanted to be a singer and an actress among other things.
+The family lived in Ljubljana Castle, which had been converted into public housing.
+As a teenager, Majda practiced ballet and expressive dance, having lessons with Meta Vidmar, because she wanted to be a singer and an actress among other things.
 She attended primary and secondary school for music.
-During her education in Jože Plečnik high school she attended singing lessons with Franci Schiffrer who was a well-known opera singer and father of Mojmir (later Sepe).
+During her education in Jože Plečnik high school she attended singing lessons with Franc Schiffrer who was a well-known opera singer and the father of Mojmir Sepe.
 Because she was interested in many activities she applied as a model in 1953 while still a high school student, and was also accepted.
 This was the beginning of her modelling career that lasted till the end of the 1950s.
-On one of her fashion shows she also met Mojmir where he was a musician in the accompanying band.
+On one of her fashion shows she also met Mojmir Sepe who he was a musician in the accompanying band there.
+The two got married in 1956.
 The highlight of her very successful career was her appearance in a knitwear fashion show in Moscow, Leningrad, and Riga in 1959.

 Elda Viler described Majda as such: "I am a greatly impressed by her appearance; wonderful hair a golden colour, nice figure.
 She was a true Nordic type of woman, very attractive."

 Career

 Her music career began early.
 She had studied singing in Music School in Ljubljana.
-At age 19 she made a music performance in Paris, France with Ljubljana Jazz Musicians.
+At age 19 she made a music performance in Paris, France, with Ljubljana Jazz Musicians.

 For years later, in 1960, she joined the Jazz Festival in Bled.
 Jazz and Chanson became her favourite sorts of music.
-Majda Sepe's name is very strongly connected with Slovenian most recognized and famous music festival - Slovenska popevka.
+Majda Sepe's name is very strongly connected with Slovenian most recognized and famous music festival – Slovenska popevka.
 She first took part in 1962 when it was just starting up and continued to appear every year until 1977, only missing out in 1968.